What Is Bharat QR Code?

-- Print the QR code and stick it to the wall of payment counter.
+- Print the QR code and stick it to the wall of the payment counter.

 How to make payment using Bharat QR Code

-Currently, Bharat QR is integrated into ICICI Bank’s Pockets app and HDFC Bank’s PayZapp with more banks expected to update their apps with support for the same.
-For making payment, you will need your bank app or BHIM app installed in your phone.
-At the store of the merchant, you have to open the app and tap on Scan QR Code or Scan & Pay (the options may differ from bank to bank) and scan the Bharat QR Code.
+Currently, Bharat QR is integrated into ICICI Banks Pockets app and HDFC Banks PayZapp with more banks expected to update their apps with support for the same.
+For making a payment, you will need your bank app or BHIM app installed on your phone.
+At the store the merchant, you have to open the app and tap on Scan QR Code or Scan & Pay (the options may differ from bank to bank) and scan the Bharat QR Code.

 Benefits of Bharat QR Code

-All that they have to do is, they will have to generate the Bharat QR Code and take a print out of it and stick it at their payment desk.
+All that they have to do is, they will have to generate the Bharat QR Code and take a printout of it and stick it at their payment desk.
 The payment will take place via IMPS (Immediate Payment Services) and the money will get credited into their bank account instantly.
-Also that the merchants will not face the problems with regard to limits on the amount of money that they can accept every month through Bharat QR Code unlike Paytm, Freecharge and Mobikwik.
+Also that the merchants will not face problems with limits on the amount of money that they can accept every month through Bharat QR Code, unlike Paytm, Freecharge, and Mobikwik.
 The hassle of transferring money from wallet to bank account will be eliminated as well further making it easier to accept digital money.

 The Bharat QR Code also comes with security benefits.
-At present, when we swipe our debit or credit card, there are negligible possibilities that someone can capture our crucial details such as card number, expiry date or CVV.
-While OTP option is permitted for two-step-verification before the transaction gets authenticated, the risk of exposing of the card details still remains.
-In case of Bharat QR Code, the transaction is completed with boosted security and the card details remains under the control of the customer which is a great advantage.
+At present, when we swipe our debit or credit card, there are negligible possibilities that someone can capture our crucial details such as card number, expiry date, or CVV.
+While the OTP option is permitted for two-step verification before the transaction gets authenticated, the risk of exposing the card details remains.
+In the case of the Bharat QR Code, the transaction is completed with boosted security and the card details remain under the control of the customer which is a great advantage.

 8 Facts about Bharat QR Code

-Following are few interesting facts about Bharat QR Code payment system which every debit or credit card holder should know.
+Following are a few interesting facts about the Bharat QR Code payment system which every debit or credit card holder should know.